 Other – Kingdom laws also apply to badges of orders, collars of estate, batons, and supporters on heraldic arms.

-Information on Meridian Sumptuary Laws may be on page 40 of the Kingdom Law PDF
+Information on Meridian Sumptuary Laws can be found in the Kingdom Law PDF

 To support the participation of children and their parents, kingdom law states that children under the age of 18 are free unless the child is eating event food, in which case they will pay the “on board” fee.
 There may also be a charge for children if the site charges a “per head” fee or if the child is using bed space that is limited, in which case there may be a charge for that bed space.
 SCA policy for Children’s Activities: Please consult the Society Seneschal’s Handbook Appendix A for the full policy which applies at all Meridian events.